 Don’t overlook Small Towns

-My permanent residence is Cape Town and when I tell people that, they forget that there are more towns in Cape Town then just our central hub.
-Don’t worry, before I got the travel bug, I too never thought of exploring the small, unknown towns in my own backyard.
-Rather, I thought of visiting big names like Bali, Thailand and let’s not forget the passionate city of Italy because who wants to visit names like Graafwater, Elim or Touws River, right?
+Before I got the travel bug, I too never thought of exploring the small, unknown towns in my backyard.
+I thought of visiting countries like Bali, Thailand and the passionate city of Italy because who wants to visit names like Graafwater, Elim or Touws River, right?

 Well-known central destinations like Cape Town, Johannesburg and Durban are always packed with tourists, so you don’t get to discover the real authentic vibes as long as you stay on the beaten path.
 Sure if you take a few side streets, you’ll be among the locals as well.
 But small towns have a special charm that no large city can compete with.
 Small towns still have their authenticity because they’re not influenced by other cultures and stick to their original establishments.